TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 ### Option 2: Installing Tyk Operator via stand-alone Helm Chart

-If you prefer to install Tyk Operator separately, following this section to install Tyk Operator using Helm.
+If you prefer to install Tyk Operator separately, follow this section to install Tyk Operator using Helm.

 #### Step 1: Create tyk-operator-conf secret